PsykeDady/TagSH/README.md

 ## usage

-`tagsh  /path/to/directory tagname`

-what you can do:
+`tagsh [options] path tagname [link name]`

+OPTIONS:
+  -d or --debug : DEBUG MODE ON

+WHAT YOU CAN DO:
-- you can use abs or rel path
+- you can use abs or rel paths

-what you can't do:
+WHAT YOU CAN'T DO:
-- you can use **only** tag name with alphanumeric chars
+- you can use **only** tag name (or link name) with alphanumeric chars
-- you can't tag with same tag two different directory with same name
+- you can't tag with same tag two different directory with same name (but you can name it differently!)

-other tricks:
+OTHER TRICKS:
 - to delete unwanted tag, you can go to directory $HOME/.tag and delete dir named with tag
 - to rename tag, move its directory
 - to delete association, go into directory $HOME/.tag/tagname and delete dir you want to unassociate

+EXAMPLES:
+- link directory `/home/yourname/workspace/java` with tag **javacodes** under *wjava* name:
+`tagsh ~/workspace/java javacodes wjava`
+- link directory `eclipse/java` (relative path) with tag **javacodes** without rename it:
+`tagsh eclipse/java javacodes`

 ## TODO list for next versions: